Logo

 Once you have an auto loan offer in hand, you can head to a dealership or reach out to sellers.
 Use your budget and the results from the loan calculator (plug in your best loan offer) to determine how much you can spend.

-Remember, cars are priced to leave room for negotiations.
+Remember, most cars are priced to leave room for negotiations.
 If you receive a loan outside the dealership, you’ll be negotiating as if you’re a “cash buyer,” which might give you an edge.

 5. Sign on the dotted line and begin making auto payments.